-The Coalition meets quarterly on the 4th Friday of October, January, April and July from 11:30am to 1pm at the Ottawa County Fillmore Complex.
-To get involved, contact Stephanie Williams at 616-396-2301 or through email.
+The Coalition meets quarterly on the 4th Friday of October, January, April and July from 11:30am to 1pm at the Ottawa County Fillmore Complex and has a virtual attendance option.
+To get involved, contact Leigh Moerdyke [email protected] at 616-396-2301.

 OSAP has a number of subcommittees and taskforces working on substance abuse issues in Ottawa County:

 - Quadrant Based Subcommittees: These subcommittees work on implementing OSAP initiatives in their local communities.
 Each subcommittee is based in one of the population centers of Ottawa County.
 The subcommittees work to address the challenges facing their unique communities.
 There are currently 3 quadrant subcommittees.

 - SW Subcommittee serves Holland/West Ottawa/Zeeland school districts and meets on either the first or second Thursday of every month.